cloudfoundry/cli/doc/adr/0008-log-cache-clock-issues.md

 _The issue motivating this decision, and any context that influences or constrains the decision._

-The cf CLI previously used the traffic controller to retrieve application logs.
+The CF CLI previously used the Traffic Controller to retrieve application logs.
-This was implemented as a long-lived websocket connection where logs were streamed to the client.
+This was implemented as a long-lived WebSocket connection where logs were streamed to the client.

-With the migration to Log Cache we needed to preserve the experience of streaming logs, but built [atop an API](https://github.com/cloudfoundry/log-cache-release/blob/f08a3081c029d133300b1d6cb5ea8ebbd2108874/src/README.md) where we make numerous HTTP requests to index into a collection of timestamped log envelopes.
+With the migration to Log Cache we needed to preserve the experience of streaming logs, but built [on an API](https://github.com/cloudfoundry/log-cache-release/blob/f08a3081c029d133300b1d6cb5ea8ebbd2108874/src/README.md) where timestamped log envelopes are retrieved via HTTP requests.

-There are two main questions we needed to answer:
+There were two main questions we needed to answer:

 1. What is the oldest log that should be shown?
-   An application may have logs from a previous push already present in log cache that do not relate to the current staging operation.
+   An application may have logs from a previous push already present in Log Cache that do not relate to the current staging operation.
 We would want to only show the logs for the current staging operation.
 2. What is the newest log that can be shown?
-Log Cache is eventually consistent, so very recent logs may not have 'settled' and if we show them to the user and read forward immediately we will effectively drop logs.
+   Log Cache is eventually consistent, so very recent logs may be out of order or incomplete.
+We would only want to show the logs that have "settled" (i.e. logs that have been in Log Cache long enough to converge).

 ## Decision

 _The change that we're proposing or have agreed to implement._

-1. To determine the oldest log that will be shown: we 'peek' at the latest log within Log Cache for the application and read from that point (applying a small offset).
+1. To determine the oldest log that will be shown: we will 'peek' at the latest log within Log Cache for the application and read from that point (applying a small offset).
-1. To determine the newest log that will be shown: we do not show envelopes where the timestamp is very new (less than two seconds old).
+2. To determine the newest log that will be shown: we will not show log envelopes where the timestamp is less than two seconds old.

-### Peeking at the latest log
+### 1. Peeking at the latest log

-The initial cli implementation of Log Cache started reading from Log Cache at an offset based on the current client clock time.
+The initial CLI implementation of Log Cache started reading from Log Cache at an offset based on the current client clock time.
 This was flawed because an incorrectly configured client clock would result in some unexpected behaviour: